wimbarelds/TimeCircles/README.md

     $(".example").TimeCircles().destroy();

+### rebuild()

+Some options or variables are only initialized once, at the time of creating TimeCircles (For example, the width and height, or which circles are being shown).
+If you change these settings later on, you can have everything reinitialized anew by using `.rebuild()`

+    $(".example").TimeCircles().rebuild();

+### getTime()

+Retrieves the number seconds left (or since) the zero point.
+Values until zero are positive, values after zero are negative.

+    $(".example").TimeCircles().getTime();

-### addListener `(callback)`
+### addListener `(callback, type = "visible")`

 The most powerful interactions with TimeCircles can be achieved using listeners.
 Using listeners, you can make a ticking sound play every second, or you can make a sound whenever a minute passes.
 You could even use it to trigger some alarm or whole other javascript when the timer hits zero.

+The type parameter allows you to listen to either only the events from the visible TimeCircles, or all TimeCircles.
+Correct values are "visible" or "all".
+The default value is "visible", but through using "all" you can listen to the circles you're hiding (if you're hiding any of course).

-To add a listener, use the `addEventListener(callback)` function.
+To add a listener, use the `addEventListener(callback, type)` function.
 Callback is a function you pass to the event listener.
 The callback will then be triggered for each event.
 Three parameters are passed to your callback function, namely:

 * **unit:** The time unit in string format.
 So, "Days"/"Hours"/"Minutes"/"Seconds".
 * **value:** The new value of the time unit that changed.
 I.e.: 15.